-A list of non-academic support and services is also available at UCF Student ServicesLinks to an external site.
+A list of non-academic support and services is also available at UCF Student Services.
 Click on "Support" on the right-hand side to filter.

-If you are a UCF Online student, please consult the <a href="UCF Online Student S
+If you are a UCF Online student, please consult the UCF Online Student Guidelines for more information about your access to non-academic services.